nikolajovanovic98/GlaDS_DeLIGHT/0_mesh_time/README.md

 - the user is prompted to give the name of the xy coords file
 - the user is prompted to give the name of the glacier (to navigate to the dir created earlier), so it has to be spelled the same way as the dir created
 - the rest of the script generates the mesh and creates a vtu file hooray
+IMPORTANT: fix this because it does not create the elmer dir